Markos Vellidis: 2010–11 season

-In the 2010–2011 season, Vellidis played 4 matches for Aris, bringing good performances.
-These performances were the reason for that Vellidis was recommended as a great talent and also was known that behind Sifakis was another very good goalkeeper.
+In the 2010–2011 season, Vellidis made four appearances for Aris.
+Following these matches, he was identified as a promising plater and as a potential alternative to Sifakis in goal.

 2011–12 season

 In the 2011–2012 season, first choice goalkeeper of Aris, Michalis Sifakis, had medical problems, which sidelined him for 5–8 months.
 Vellidis played his first of the season on 2 October 2011 against Skoda Xanthi in Kleanthis Vikelidis, giving a fine performance, with having a clean sheet.
 Since then, Vellidis is the first goalkeeper in the team.
 This season was the best of Vellidis's career so far.

 2012–13 season

 Aris was in difficult times, but Vellidis was one of those who stayed loyal to Aris.
-He was the first choice goalkeeper and the fans wanted he to stay for a lot years.
+He was the first choice goalkeeper and the fans wanted him to stay for a lot years.
 He is the young star of Aris, along with Giannis Gianniotas.
-He had an argue with coach Makis Katsavakis just before the match against Panionios in Kleanthis Vikelidis Stadium.
+He had an argument with coach Makis Katsavakis just before the match against Panionios at the Kleanthis Vikelidis Stadium.
 However, it was decided that Vellidis will stay in team.